Welcome

 Hello, I’m Elizabeth.
 For the past 20 years I’ve worked in international community work, publishing, local politics, and personal development.
 I’ve been an editor at Resurgence and Ecologist Magazine (the UK’s longest-running environmental magazine), and I’ve led a charity that works around the world.
 I’m a qualified coach, and a hillwalking guide — I use these skills to support individuals and organisations.
 I was an elected District Councillor in rural Devon up until May 2023 — my four-year term ended two days before I gave birth to my daughter.

-I’m also a writer, and this is increasingly my focus.
-I’ve written for publications including Caught by the River, Plough Magazine, Spelt Magazine, Resurgence Magazine and The Ecologist, and was runner up in a National Geographic travel writing competition.
+I’m also a writer and have written for publications including Caught by the River, Plough Magazine, Spelt Magazine, Resurgence Magazine and The Ecologist, and was runner up in a National Geographic travel writing competition.
 I write (and read) about things like re-villaging, books, community, ecology, writing, wonder.
 I think about how we relate — and could relate — to the Earth and each other.
 I am working on a book.

-You can support my work by subscribing for free to RedLands — you’ll receive two posts a month by email (or via the Substack app if you’d rather not clutter your inbox).
+You can support my work by subscribing for free and receiving posts by email (or via the Substack app if you’d rather not clutter your inbox).

 Or, for £4 a month (or £30 a year) you can support my work more practically (I so appreciate this, as a mother working around the edges of motherhood).
 In addition to free posts, paid subscribers receive: